Pittosporum viridiflorum

 Flowers

-The small, greenish-white to cream, bisexual and 5-merous Flowers are sweetly scented.
-They develop in large numbers in terminal clusters or Panicles (indeterminate, branched inflorescence with stalked flowers).
+The small, greenish white to cream, bisexual and 5-merous Flowers are sweetly lemon scented.
+In late spring or early summer, they develop in large numbers in terminal clusters or Panicles (indeterminate, branched inflorescence with stalked flowers).
 All flowers have some rudimentary non-functional sex organs.
 The trumpet-shaped flowers are more often functionally unisexual and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
 There are 5 Sepals in the Calyx that are shorter than the petals.
 The Corolla consists of 5 recurving Petals which are imbricate (having regularly arranged, overlapping edges, as roof tiles), at least in the bud.
+Petals are longer than sepals.
 When present there are 5 distinct Stamens which are free from the corolla.
 These stamens alternate with the petals and are hypogynous (born under the ovary).
 Their Filaments are shorter than the erect Anthers, which are ovate to oblong and dehisce through longitudinal slits.
 When present there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-Here the superior Ovary contains 2 carpels joined together by the margins only.
+Here the superior Ovary contains 2 carpels (carpel – one of the foliar units of a compound pistil or ovary joined together by the margins only).
 The single Style is short.
 Both the style and Stigma are simple.
-(Sep-Dec).
+(Aug-Dec).

 Fruit

-Each Fruit is a small (10mm diameter), yellowish brown and almost spherical Capsule (a dry fruit resulting from the maturing of a compound Ovary that usually opens at maturity by one or more lines of dehiscence).
+Each decorative small Fruit (usually about 1cm diameter) is yellowish brown.
+This is attractive phase that enhances the whole tree colour with its nearly spherical Capsules (a dry fruits resulting from the maturing of a compound Ovary that usually opens at maturity by one or more lines of dehiscence).
 Fruit is crowded at the ends of branches.
 Each fruit has 2 valves and is up to 1cm in diameter.
-The initially green capsule matures and becomes yellowish orange.
-The capsule splits revealing 4 orange-red shiny Seeds in each valve.
-The outer shell of the capsule may remain after the seeds are shed – turning a dark brown colour.
+The initially green capsule matures and splits open to revealing 4 orange-red shiny Seeds in each valve.
 A pleasant smelling, red, sticky, slow-drying resin covers the seeds.
 (Nov-May).
+The outer shell of the capsule may remain after the seeds are shed – turning a dark brown colour.
 The presence of fruit may turn the whole tree a yellowish colour becoming attractive when the seeds become visible.
+(Nov-May)

 Distribution & Ecology

-These Trees are widespread in the South, East and to the North of South Africa.
-They can be found in the Western Cape e.g., Knysna, Eastern Cape, Free State, KwaZulu-Natal e.g., along streams in the Royal Natal National Park, Gauteng, Limpopo, Mpumalanga, North West, Lesotho – here including at relatively high altitudes, Swaziland e.g., in the ravines near to Mbabane (capital), Zimbabwe and into tropical Africa and India.
+Shorter trees have a denser crown which may weep to the ground.
+These Trees are widespread in the South, East and to the North of South Africa and can be found in widely different conditions.
+In the Western Cape they may occur near the coast e.g. Knysna.
+They also grow in the Eastern Cape, Free State, KwaZulu-Natal e.g., fine specimens grow along streams in the Royal Natal National Park, Gauteng e.g. Melville Koppies, Limpopo, Mpumalanga, and North West.
+Beyond South Africa they may occur in high altitudes like Lesotho.
+Here they may grow among protective vegetation as a spike up to 2,5m high.
+In Eswatini (Swaziland) they occur in ravines near to Mbabane (the capital near the mountain top).
+They also occur in Zimbabwe and into tropical Africa as well as Yemen and India.
 The tree is found in a range of Habitats from sea level to an altitude of 1 800m and can withstand some frost.
 This habitat includes open bushveld, rocky outcrops, forests, forest margins, evergreen forests and deciduous woodlands.
-Bushbuck, Kudu and Nyala browse the Leaves.
+Bushbuck, Kudu, Nyala and domestic stock browse the Leaves.
 The leaves have a resinous smell when crushed.
-Birds including Starlings and the Red-eyed Doves consume the Seeds.
-These plants may become invasive.
-This is a Protected Tree in SA.
+Birds including several species of Starlings and the Red-eyed Doves (Streptopelia semitorquata) consume the Seeds.
+The outer fruit shell turns brown and may remain on the tree.
+These plants are fast growing from seeds and can become invasive in the open.
+This is a Protected Tree in South Africa.

 Ethnobotany